 Prevention Tips

-• Keep the charge current limiter at maximum unless your electrician recommends otherwise
+Keep the AC charging amperage at the highest safe setting unless your electrician recommends otherwise

 Polestar 2 Wrong Connector or Plug Does Not Fit